The Gubble opens: G League’s bubble season begins

 “They’re embracing the process of trying to go from amateurs to professionals, and high-level professionals at that,” Jack said.

 On Feb.
-10, 2012, he scored 38 points, outdueling Kobe Bryant’s 34, and the Knicks beat the Los Angeles Lakers at Madison Square Garden.
+10, 2012, he scored 38 points, outdueling Kobe Bryant, who had 34, and leading the Knicks past the Los Angeles Lakers at Madison Square Garden.

 “Back then, it was really just a lot of space, a ton of usage, a ton of pick-and-rolls and at that time I could get hot on certain nights but shooting wasn’t as much a part of my game as it is now,” Lin said.
 “Now, it’s very different.
 It’s a much more poised game.”